eharacz/Movie-Analysis-Project/README.md

 Action has by far the largest market and revenue per movie is high.

 Animation, like Family, has a lower count of movies and a very solid revenue per movie.

-Testing a movie domestically would give a very good sense if the movie would be successful abroad.